9 Creative Writing Exercises Perfect for English Learners

 See how awesome writing is?
 Let’s get going!
 But where should you start?

-One great way to improve your English writing skills is by doing fun exercises.
+You can improve your English writing skills even more by doing fun exercises.
 These exercises challenge you to try new things and think creatively, while learning and improving your writing skills.

 And the best part is, by improving your writing skills, you’re actually improving many different English skills.